FundsToVotes/serverside/developer_notes.md

 * Cleanup and Optimization
     + Opensecrets top 10:
         - Fetch CRP ID programatically rather than manual .csv file creation

+### Bills endpoint rambling and thoughts
+Okay, so
+I need to have several things
+* API call to the propublica database that I want - which?? (chase this down soon)
+    +  Call by bill, get category
+* API call to the Opensecrets database
+    + Call by person, get recent bills voted on?
+* I think I'm slightly confused about what data comes from where - I want bill information, I want opensecrets information on the industry related to this, i want bills voted on by politician
+* Goal: correlate donor industries (opensecrets) with bill categories (propublica), and use this to make a visualization
+* Putting this together will require looking at a list of donor industries and a list of bill categories

 ## Gameplan
 * The opensecrets only one for the top 10 sector information seems easiest